chemreac/chemreac/docs/dev.rst

 1. `Fork <https://help.github.com/articles/fork-a-repo/>`_ the repository on github
 2. Install the dependencies specified in the README.rst
-3. Clone you own repo:
+3. Clone your own repo to get a local copy:

 ::

     $ git clone https://bitbucket.org/YOUR_GITHUB_USERNAME/chemreac.git

-4. Set-up the pre-commit hook.
+4. Set-up the pre-commit hook (prevents commiting untested code).
 ::

     $ cd .git/hooks